Overview of China's labor laws

-The administrative procedures for hiring foreign employees depends on the intended working period in China.
+The administrative procedures for hiring foreign employees depend on the intended working period in China.
 According to the Administrative Regulations on the Employment of Foreigners in China and the Entry-Exit Regulation, the due procedures for a company to hire foreign employees who will work in China for over 90 days include:

 - Applying for Notification Letter of Foreigner’s Work Permit in China;

-- Applying for Z-visa or R-visa;
+- Applying for a Z-visa or R-visa;

-- Applying for Foreigner’s Work Permit; and
+- Applying for a Foreigner’s Work Permit; and

 - Applying for Residence Permit.